Reasons to split large audio files

 Getting Started

-To get started, download and install one of the converters below the article, supporting the CUE Splitter.
+To get started, download and install one of the converters listed below the article, which supports the CUE Splitter.
 The installation is straightforward.

-Launch the converter and check Preferences to make sure CUE Splitter is enabled.
+Launch the converter and check the Preferences to ensure CUE Splitter is enabled.
 It is on by default.

-You might also check other settings, such as output format.
-Our converters support such output formats as MP3, MP4 (AAC and ALAC), FLAC, AIFF, and WAV with various codecs.
+You may also want to check other settings, such as the output format.
+Our converters support various output formats, including MP3, MP4 (AAC and ALAC), FLAC, AIFF, and WAV, with different codecs.

-"Fade-In" and "Fade-Out" effects can be helpful in case of albums having no silence gaps.
+"Fade-In" and "Fade-Out" effects can be helpful when albums have no silence gaps.

 You might also want to set up the destination folder, where your files will be placed.